Dragonmystic707/exalted-reincarnated/docs/System/Introduction.md

 Actions are Momentous

-The Player Character is the right person at the right time to change the world--for better or for worse.
+The Player Character is the right person at the right time to change the world—for better or for worse.
 This blessing and burden cannot be given to another, and the Gods are restrained in their actions for reasons ranging from arcane laws, to being involved in their own machinations, to being too weak to do anything.